CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 21** ***— In the one SYN/ACK packet, what is the time between this and the previous SYN packet in seconds?***

   + Answer — The time between the SYN/ACK packet (Packet 26) and the previous SYN packet (Packet 25) is **0.026018** seconds.
-    - Packet 26 is a SYN/ACK packet, with a timestamp of 0.026018000 seconds.
+    - Packet 26 is the SYN/ACK packet, with a timestamp of 0.026018000 seconds.
-    - Packet 25 is a SYN packet, with a timestamp of 0.000000000 seconds.
+    - Packet 25 is the SYN packet, with a timestamp of 0.000000000 seconds.

 *Packet 26 (SYN/ACK)*
 ![Packet 26 timestamp - Copy](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/e6b4b8a9-d11d-4c70-97e9-6279bc86be11)